WuhaoStatistic/Dead-Cell-Reinforcement-Learning/README.md

 # Dead-Cell-Reinforcement-Learning

 This is the repo for reinforcement learning.
 Play around with Dead Cell this game!
+**please also star [ailec0623](https://github.com/ailec0623/DQN_HollowKnight), the whole skeleton is from that repo.**

 ### Update Log